-You've probably been using your email address for a while, so that could be undesirable but it is an option, it would be a reasonable habit you can to start now, and it is certainly a good habit to have if you create a new email account to give your inbox a fresh start.
+You've probably been using your email address for a while.
+This could be undesirable, but it is an option.
+It would be a reasonable habit you can to start now, and it is certainly a good habit to have if you create a new email account to give your inbox a fresh start.

-This is largely option for home users but handy if you travel a bit and use public (or commercial) wifi or are away from your home country, and not an unjustifiable cost or inconvenience if you feel you may be targeted in some way by scammers, exploitation profit-seekers or unscrupulous snoopers.
+This is largely an option for home users.
+Handy if you travel a bit and use public (or commercial) Wi-Fi or are away from your home country.
+It isn't an unjustifiable cost or inconvenience if you feel you may be targeted in some way by scammers, exploitation profit-seekers or unscrupulous snoopers.

-Money, and the pursuit of it, can do funny things to people, so privacy for your potential value to these sorts of targeting is a little more protection because your internet traffic is invisible to your local internet service provider, where often the weakest link in security is the integrity of those that may have privileged access.
+Money, and the pursuit of it, can do funny things to people.
+Privacy for your potential value to these sorts of targeting is a little more protection because your internet traffic is invisible to your local internet service provider.
+Often the weakest link in security is the integrity of those that have privileged access.

 The latest iteration in this technology for security and speed is called WireGuard, and their website explains that in more detail.

-In my own research in this area for businesses, I like the features and declarations of security and privacy by AzireVPN — but there are many others if you are shopping around.
-Just be aware, they can vary significantly in price, speed, policies and reliability, and not all online reviews are unbiased, especially when VPN is a common area for professional affiliate marketing, with a financial interest in your research leading to a subscription regardless of their objectivity.
+In my research in this area for businesses, I like the features and declarations of security and privacy by AzireVPN — but there are many others if you are shopping around.
+Just be aware, they can vary significantly in price, speed, policies, and reliability.
+Not all online reviews are unbiased, especially when VPN is a common area for professional affiliate marketing, with a financial interest in your research leading to a subscription regardless of their objectivity.

 DNS (Domain Name Servers)

-This sounds techie, like something only website people might need to know, but every computer and router needs a DNS service to find other places on the web and yours is likely to also, for the current state of the internet at-least.
+This sounds techie, like something only website people might need to know, but every computer and router needs a DNS service to find other places on the web.
+Yours is likely to, also, for the current state of the internet at-least.

 Do no evil

-Of course, this phrase was (amusingly at the time, and perhaps more ironically now) included in Google's original founding missions statement — and has now become both infamous and somewhat increasingly difficult to ensure, as their organisation has grown far beyond the comprehensions of any single person or principle.
+Of course, this phrase was (amusingly at the time, and perhaps more ironically now) included in Google's original founding mission statement.
+It has now become both infamous, and somewhat increasingly difficult to ensure, as their organisation has grown far beyond the comprehensions of any single person or principle.

 It is also a principle we must all live by for a happy and meaningful life.

 With good intentions, respect for others and proactive protection of human rights, we can all do and create great things without causing harm or conflict.
-The best way to do make any decision is with transparency, dedication to principles of doing the right thing, and working to make sure we guide and perfect all we do to be good, lawful and sustainable for the long-term.
+The best way to do make any decision is with transparency, dedication to principles of doing the right thing.
+Working to make sure we guide and perfect all we do to be good, lawful, and sustainable for the long term.

 Ultimately, we all need trust to get anything done without analysis-paralysis, and I offer my trust, in our common social-exchange and contract, for expecting the same.

-With all that, if you do wish to subscribe to my personal blog, I hope you can now do so with confidence in my own guardianship of your personal and private data on our correspondence, and learn more on these subjects for your own needs and onward sharing to help others protect their good names, emails, personal security and right to privacy.
+With all that, if you do wish to subscribe to my personal blog, I hope you can now do so with confidence in my guardianship of your personal and private data in our correspondence.
+Let's learn more on these subjects — for your needs, and onward sharing, to help others protect their good names, emails, personal security and right to privacy.

 This is a free & open-source document ♎️

 Copyright © 2020 marcusquinn.com.
-Permission is granted to copy, distribute and/or modify this article or parts thereof of under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation.
-A copy of the full license is included in the link below entitled "GNU Free Documentation License".
+Permission is granted to copy, distribute and/or modify this article or parts thereof of under the terms of the GNU Free Documentation Licence, Version 1.3 or any later version published by the Free Software Foundation.
+A copy of the full licence is included in the link below, entitled "GNU Free Documentation License".